 Project Success

-that provides its users with two major features: first, the ability to gather posting; secondly, to make automated posts to Reddit using machine learning bots that learn from the gathered data.
+Vorbit is a data mining and machine learning tool for the social news website Reddit that provides its users with two major features: first, the ability to gather analytical data about user posting behavior on specific segments of Reddit; secondly, to make automated posts to Reddit using machine learning bots that learn from the gathered data.
 These features are especially useful to Reddit moderators, who already use an array of tools to perform similar functions on the subreddits they manage.

-The data mining component allows the user to store the mined data into modular that can be easily exported outside of the application Vorbit’s wide range of configuration options allows users to gather very specific, comprehensive data.
+The data mining component allows the user to store the mined data into modular data sets that can be easily exported outside of the application.
+Vorbit’s wide range of configuration options allows users to gather very specific, comprehensive data.
 Similarly, the machine learning component can be configured to behave in very specific ways and to post content that is indistinguishable from that authored by a human.

 With Vorbit, Reddit moderators can learn about their communities and manage automated posting tasks all from one application.
 Its wide range of configuration options, ease of use, and advanced features makes it the tool of choice for Reddit moderators and hobbyists alike.